xmtp/xmtp-dot-org/docs/tutorials/identity-resolution.md

 ### Learn more

-To learn more about building with Unstoppable Domains , see their [Developer Portal](https://docs.airstack.xyz/airstack-docs-and-faqs/).
+To learn more about building with Airstack , see their [Developer Portal](https://docs.airstack.xyz/airstack-docs-and-faqs/).

 </TabItem>
 </Tabs>